The Management Team

 Steve holds a degree in Computer Science from Western Kentucky University.

 Vice President, Executive Director

 As Vice President and Executive Director at Inventures, Kevin Schader works with a variety of consortia focused on technology, consumer electronics, and green power initiatives.
-He works side-by-side with consortia leadership, offering direction and counsel on a variety of strategic and operational issues.
+Today, he supports the Mopria Alliance, EMerge Alliance, ROEV Association and SD Association.
+He also supported several other clients, including the Thread Group and the ZigBee Alliance.
+Kevin works side-by-side with consortia leadership, offering direction and counsel on a variety of strategic ecosystem development, marketing and operational issues.

 Kevin has more than 20 years of technology experience and has an international public relations background, supporting a variety of industries including broadcast media, healthcare, security, telecommunications, and travel organizations.
 Past clients include EDS, Sabre Holdings, Fujitsu Network Communications, ADC, Narus, RCN, PHNS, JPS Healthcare System, GTE, ABS-CBN Global, DFW International Airport and T-Mobile Hot Spots.

 Kevin graduated magna cum laude with a B.A. degree in Communications and International Studies from Southern Methodist University.
-He is also accredited in public relations by the Public Relations Society of America (PRSA).
+He is a member of the Public Relations Society of America (PRSA).

 John Ehrig is an Operations/Executive Director, working primarily with the OpenID Foundation (OIDF), Open Identity Exchange (OIX), the OSGi Alliance, and PC Gaming Alliance (PCGA).
 He works closely with the boards of these organizations to define and execute strategic programs.
 John also helps lead marketing and ecosystem development, and participates in technical, best practices, and baseline working groups, and anchors the Inventures' operational service.